-A claims adjuster, a person professionally trained to assess the damage to your property, may visit your home before you're asked to complete any forms.
-The more information you have about your damaged home and belongings, the sooner your claim will be settled.
+A claims adjuster, a person professionally trained to assess the damage to your property, may visit your home before you’re asked to complete any forms.
+The more information you provide about your loss, the sooner your claim can be settled.
 Your adjuster generally will come prepared to do a thorough and complete evaluation of the damage to your home.
-If the adjuster is unable to complete a thorough inspection due to time constraints he/she may be forced to "scope the loss."
+If the adjuster is unable to complete a thorough inspection due to time constraints he/she may be forced to “scope the loss.”
 This is a brief inspection of the damage with a second visit necessary to complete the inspection.
-The "scope of loss" should include the following:
+The “scope of loss” should include the following:

 - Degree of damage